Comic book collecting: Origins

 Before the late 1960s, virtually no specialized comic stores existed and the notion of comics as collectible art was in its infancy.
 A few collector-based retail establishments existed, most notably Pop Hollinger's retail and mail order shop for new and used comics in Concordia, Kansas, which was in full swing by 1940.
 Claude Held had followed suit in Buffalo, New York, by 1946.

 The origins of comic book collecting as an organized hobby has its roots in early science fiction fandom and comic book letters pages.
 In the early 1960s, DC Comics began publishing the full addresses of the people writing in, which allowed comic fans to reach out to each other.

+Adzines like Rocket's Blast Comicollector (RBCC), launched in 1964, brought fans together for the purpose of adding to their comic book collections.
+The Buyer's Guide for Comic Fandom, launched in 1971, served a similar purpose.

+In the U.S. a few specialist shops had opened their doors by the 1960s — such as Gary Arlington's San Francisco Comic Book Company in Apri 1968 — but were still a small market.
+The number of shops grew in the 1970s but remained relatively minimal — this is a list of notable early such retailers in the U.S. and the year they opened: